 My approach to painting is to use it, like a prosthetic, to apprehend the world.
 Painting shapes consciousness; there is nothing else like it for developing and moulding ideas.
 The paintings are often populated by post-humanoids that I like to call ‘Stooges’.
 These Stooges are generally in some sort of predicament: teetering on floating platforms, fighting with technology or having a malfunction of some kind.
 Such focal narratives act as a spring board into painting – but often disappear as work progresses.
 My research into communication and technological environments fuel much of the imagery.

-The worlds I attempt to create, are at once humorous, critical and aloof.
-My intention is for viewers to ‘watch’ them, as if they will move when your head is turned.
+I am attempting to create images that are humorous, responsive, and critical about such environments.
+My intention is that people will ‘watch’ the paintings, as if they will move when your head is turned…

 I often work with arts organisations, museums and galleries on projects involving education and participation.
 These projects are an important part of what I do, as they provide opportunities to see how ideas ‘plug in’ to broader social groups.

 In addition to this, I work on collaborative projects with other artists, and am a founding member of Feral Art School, Hull, and a trustee and arts editor for the Institute of General Semantics, New York.